houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 ### Features

-* Peer-to-peer ESP-NOW voice communications without any router or access point.
-* ESP32 with external antenna hardware for better distance compared with boards with PCB antenna.
-* Configuration of ESP-NOW radio for long distance use with maximal ESP32 TX power and ESP32 LR PHY peer rate settings.
-* Designed for up to 1 mile distance in line-of-sight in outdoor conditions, actual distance will depend heavily on antenna placement, interference, obstacles, body shielding and battery voltage.
+* ESP-NOW DIRECT VOICE (No router needed, multiple devices can connect)
+* U.FL antenna for maximum range
+* Tested to 600 meters of distance
+* No acknowledge on ESPNOW, just shout and listen
-* 16 kHz mono voice capture with IMA ADPCM compression, so each 20 ms of voice is captured and compressed in one ESP-NOW packet.
+* 16 kHz mono voice capture with IMA ADPCM compression
-* Packet jitter buffer and packet loss concealment to reduce jitters when packets are received unevenly.
-* Weak link redundancy which duplicates packets at distance with bad range and de-duplicates received packets to make range testing easier.
-* Inbuilt flash range telemetry with JSON data collection to log range test without computer attached in the field.
-* OLED interface for channels, link, signal, battery, volume, RX/PTT status, application menu, settings, lights control and kid mode.
-* Firmware, wiring information, build pictures and CAD documentation to fork and evolve this project.
+* No acknowledgement can be a problem with dropped packets so at weak ranges packets are automatically duplicated
+* Built in black box logging with telemetry that can be uploaded to computer.
+* OLED GUI with many features to control the walkie talkie and use as a remote for other wifi things.